 The market for sale of industrial minerals is often quite opaque and challenging for new entrants to break into.
-This is the case for the sale of silica, the primary product from the Silicon Ridge Project.
+This is the case for the sale of silica, the primary product from both the Silicon Ridge and Snow White projects.
 The Company has worked with expert consultants to characterize the material, plan the project and identify the sales market.
 Management is now aggressively marketing the material across various identified sales verticals, with the objective to confirm buyers and verify the economic nature of the project.